graham-walker/youtube-dl-react-viewer/README.md

 #
 **Q:** Where files generated by youtube-dl, such as `archive.txt` located?

-**A:** These files are located at the base of the output directory.
+**A:** These files are located at the root of the output directory.
 You can also view them from the logs section of the admin panel.
 #
 **Q:** Can I delete downloaded videos?